Gradient-based Stochastic Optimization of Utility-based Shortfall Risk: UBSR Optimization

-where the last inequality is the Lyapunov's inequality.
-Since each $Z_j$ is an identical copy of $\xi$, we note that $\mathbf{Y}_j$ is a zero-mean random vector and the assumptions of Theorem 1 of \citet{tropp-springer-2016} are satisfied.
-By Theorem 1 of \citet{tropp-springer-2016}, we have the following for $q=1$.
+where the last inequality is Lyapunov's inequality.
+Since each jointly-sampled pair $\langle \mathrm{Z}^j_\theta,\mathbf{V}^j_\theta\rangle$ is i.i.d., we note that $\mathbf{Y}_j$ is a zero-mean random vector and the assumptions of Theorem 1 of \cite{tropp-springer-2016} are satisfied.
+By Theorem 1 of \cite{tropp-springer-2016}, we have the following for $q=1$.